Jack Ross (Australian soldier): Early life and family

 Born in Maryborough, Victoria, Ross served as a wireless operator in the Australian Imperial Force, enlisting in January 1918, but never left Australia or saw active service.
 He later went on to serve in World War II as a corporal with the 20th Battalion, Volunteer Defence Corps.

 His wife, Irene (née Laird), predeceased him by several decades.
-He was survived by a son, Robert (dec.) a daughter, Peggy Ashburn, four grandchildren - Jeanette, Heather, Kay, and John – and nine great-grandchildren.
+He was survived by a son, Robert, a daughter, Peggy Ashburn, four grandchildren - Jeanette, Heather, Kay, and John – and nine great-grandchildren.

 Honours

-On 11 November 1998, Ross had been awarded the 80th Anniversary Armistice Medal to mark the end of World War I. He had also been awarded the Centenary Medal for contributing to Australian society in the 100 years since federation.
+On 11 November 1998, Ross was awarded the 80th Anniversary Armistice Medal to mark the end of World War I. He had also been awarded the Centenary Medal for contributing to Australian society in the 100 years since federation.

 The death of William Evan Allan in October 2005 left Ross as the last Australian digger from the World War I period.
 However, the English-born Claude Choules, a World War I veteran who served for Britain, lived in Western Australia.
 Ross became Australia's oldest man, at the age of 108, on 12 June 2007 upon the death of Frank Scarrabelotti.
 Following the death of 112-year-old E. Beatrice Riley, he was verified as the oldest living person in Australia.
 For his 110th birthday he received a commemorative letter from the Prime Minister of Australia, Kevin Rudd.